wasge/OC/docs/protocols/UCNET.md

-# My understandings about UCnet
+# My understandings about UCNET
 ## Packets and messages
 A network packet does not not always carry just one message.
 UC messages always start with 4 bytes: 0x55 0x43 0x00 0x01 (55 43 means UC).
 When my Windows app connected to my mixer, I noticed the 4 bytes were repeated on the same network packet.
 Then I noticed the same thing on some packets coming from the mixer, and also network packets without the four bytes.